Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.German.txt

 Version 15:
--Ajantis should start the friendship path from appropriate dialogue if BG1NPC Romance breaks (fixed variable transfer)
+-Ajantis should start the friendship path from appropriate dialogue if BG1NPC Romance breaks (fixed variable transfer) -Ajantis should not talk about Rasaad's romantic interest before Rasaad started his LTs

 Version 14:
 + added after-Sarevok death dialogue which will only trigger if game remains in BG1 (BGT or EE with e.g. Endless BG1 Mod).